paganotoni/authentic/README.md

 ### Authentic

-Authentic is a libraty to implement Username/password authentication easier in buffalo.
+Authentic is a library to implement username/password authentication easier in buffalo.

 #### Demo application